Booking

 EXAMPLES OF RECENT PROGRAMS

-• Of What Future Are These the Wild, Early Days?
-An Introduction to Spoken Word & Slam Poetry
+• Speak Something Alive: An Introduction to Spoken Word & Slam Poetry

 • How Do We Build a Culture of Consent?
 Counter-Narrative Masculinities in Action

-• Beyond Buzzwords: facilitated discussions on topics like allyship, white supremacy, healthy masculinity, systems change, etc.
+• Beyond Buzzwords: facilitated discussions on topics like identity, allyship, white supremacy, healthy masculinity, systems change, etc.

 WHAT I DO